friskymouse/friskymouse.github.io/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "FriskyMouse is an open-source utility app for Windows that provides mouse cursor highlighter and click indicators as features."
+description: "FriskyMouse is a free and open-source utility app for Windows that provides mouse cursor highlighter and click indicators as features."
-lead: "Doks ."
+lead: "FriskyMouse is an open-source utility app for Windows.
+It is capable of adding a highly-customizable spotlight around your mouse pointer and rendering animated ripples indicating the location of your mouse clicks."
 date: 2023-07-24 18:54:29
 lastmod: 2023-07-24 18:54:35
 draft: false